la2050/challenge/_2021/create/friends-of-girls-academic-leadership-academy-gala.md

   operated by the women and minorities who developed their skills in this program.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '700' Describe how Los Angeles County will be different if your work is successful.: >- With this grant from LA2050 we intend to change the playing field for young women entering the fields of music technology, sound engineering, broadcasting tech, graphic arts, and lighting.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '700' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '5000' Describe how Los Angeles County will be different if your work is successful.: >- With this grant from LA2050 we intend to change the playing field for young women entering the fields of music technology, sound engineering, broadcasting tech, graphic arts, and lighting.
 A successful program will create a pipeline of talent, developing young women entering the tech sectors of entertainment.
   By the time these students are high school seniors, they can change the face of the traditionally white male entertainment industry.
 Our vision is to bring passionate, qualified people into the networks that are crucial for landing STEAM jobs in the entertainment industry.
 The LA2050 grant will provide GALA girls with a shot to become an integral part of the.Los Angeles hub of creativity by merging technology, the arts and personal expression.
 Describe the role of collaborating organizations on this project.: '' Which of LA2050’s resources will be of the most value to you?: >- Access to the LA2050 community,Hosting virtual events or